aeternity/aeternity/docs/operation.md

 The instructions below assume that:
 * The node is deployed in directory `~/aeternity/node`;
 * beneficiary account is set under `mining` > `beneficiary` in the config (see [configuration documentation](configuration.md));
 * No custom peers are specified under the `peers:` key in the config.
-If the `peers:` key is undefined, the *testnet* seed peers (built-in in the package source) are used.
+If the `peers:` key is undefined, the *testnet* or *mainnet* seed peers (built-in in the package source) are used.
 * The external HTTP endpoint of the user API of the node can be contacted at 127.0.0.1 port 3013.

 If any of the assumptions does not hold, you need to amend the instructions accordingly.